 The Society of Wood Engravers are very excited to be collaborating with the National Trust to celebrate the centenary of the founding of the Society of Wood Engravers.
-A contemporary visual artist with an interest in wood engraving will be offered a 5 month residency and commission opportunity at Cherryburn, the birthplace of Thomas Bewick.
-The successful artist will spend time at the site to produce a body of new work informed by the natural environment, wildlife of Cherryburn and legacy of Bewick.
+Phoebe Connolly has been offered a 5 month residency and commission opportunity at Cherryburn, the birthplace of Thomas Bewick.
+She will spend time at the site producing a body of new work informed by the natural environment, wildlife of Cherryburn and legacy of Bewick.
 The resulting work will be displayed at Cherryburn from June to November 2020.

 The key project aims are:

 1. Telling the story in an accessible and innovative way that will draw out relevant parallels between the impact his illustrations and publications had on society in his day and our world today.